 Between the years of 1981 and 1988, someone was breaking into pay telephones across the United States, costing the Bell System an estimated half-million dollars.
-It was believed by investigators to have been the work of just one man, since the phone locks were considered to be unpickable.
+It was believed by investigators to have been the work of just one man since the phone locks were considered to be unpickable.
 And, to show that he had a sense of humor, the crook always checked into cheap motels using the alias “James Bell.”

 The FBI did have a general description of the man.
-He had eyeglasses, wore western-styled clothing, cowboy boots, a baseball cap, and had a long ponytail.
-By not staying in one location very long – he stole from phones in at least 24 different states – he was able to stay one step ahead of police.
+He had eyeglasses, wore western-style clothing, cowboy boots, a baseball cap, and had a long ponytail.
+By not staying in one location very long – he stole from phones in at least 24 different states – he was able to stay one step ahead of the police.
 Even a segment on the television show America’s Most Wanted did little to help find the crook.

-Finally, in late August of 1988, police identified the suspect as 49-year-old James Clark of Buena Park, California and issued a warrant for his arrest.
+Finally, in late August of 1988, police identified the suspect as 49-year-old James Clark of Buena Park, California, and issued a warrant for his arrest.
 He wasn’t too hard to find – he just happened to be at home and offered no resistance at the time of his apprehension.
 A Pacific Bell spokesman said, “We are pleased that we have a suspect in custody.
 He’s been a pain in our phones for quite a while.”

 It turns out that Clark was a former automotive transmission machinist and he had fashioned a lock pick out of piano wire.
 Through distinct scratches left on each payphone, he was definitively linked to the theft of the coins from twenty-three telephones in Columbus, Ohio in May and June of 1985.